 - Dissociation (feeling unreal or outside oneself, as in a dream; having “blank” periods of time one cannot remember)

 If after the end of a disaster, these normal experiences do not slowly improve, if they worsen with time, or if they cause difficulties in relationships or work, it is helpful to find professional support.
 People who wish to consider therapy should select a trained mental health professional who is knowledgeable about trauma as well as natural- and human-caused disasters.
-A family doctor, clergy person, local mental health association, state psychiatric, psychological, or social work association, or health insurer may be helpful in providing a referral to a counselor or therapist.
+A family doctor, clergy person, local mental health association, state psychiatric, psychological, or social work association, or health insurer may be helpful in connecting you with a counselor or therapist.

 Children and Trauma